kapouer/window-page/README.md

 ### 1. Initial document - construction

-DOM Ready on new document, or page.document has not been imported:
+DOM Ready on new document, or state.document has not been imported:
 - route
 - build
 - handle